Professional sports league organization: Systems around the world

 The European model is also used in Europe even when the sports were founded in America, showing that the league system adopted is not determined by the sport itself, but more on the tradition of sports organization in that region.
 Sports such as basketball in Spain and Lithuania use promotion and relegation.
 In the same vein, Australia's A-League Men does not use the pyramid structure normally found in football, but instead follows the tradition of Australian sports having a franchise model and a post-season playoff system.
 This model better suits a country with a few important central locations where a sport needs to ensure there is a team playing with no risk of relegation.
-Likewise, the American franchise model is used by rugby union's Super Rugby, which features 12 non-European franchises.
-Australia and New Zealand have five franchises each; one franchise represents Fiji but currently plays most of its "home" games in Australia; and one franchise represents the Pacific islands as a whole (mainly Samoa and Tonga) but is based in New Zealand.
-Super Rugby also formerly featured franchises in South Africa, Japan, and Argentina.
+Likewise, rugby union's Super Rugby Pacific features 12 teams playing in a closed league, although it does not operate with a strict system of franchising as in North America, as there is no system of territorial rights and limited private ownership.
+Australia has four teams; New Zealand has six (one of which acts as a development team for the Samoan and Tongan national sides); and Fiji has one.
+Super Rugby also formerly featured teams based in South Africa, Japan, and Argentina.

+Many local sporting leagues in Australia and New Zealand operate without a system of promotion-and-relegation, although the term "franchise" is never used in connection with these leagues as they are almost exclusively contested by clubs that are controlled by their members.

 In east Asia, places such as Japan, China, South Korea and Taiwan have a particular differentiation among leagues: "European" sports such as football and rugby use promotion and relegation, while "American" sports such as baseball and basketball use franchising and minor leagues, with a few differences varying from country to country.
 A similar situation exists in countries in Central America and the Caribbean, where football and baseball share several close markets.